Police Warning Shots May Be In For A Comeback

 Firing at the ground can be just as dangerous, especially on streets or confined spaces.
 And Ayoob says the payoff usually isn't what people imagine.

 "Movies show people firing a shot in the air and the running man stops," Ayoob says.
 "And that just ain't how it happens in real life."
-Often, he says, the gunshots just convince a suspect to run faster.
+Often, he says, the gunshots just persuade a suspect to run faster.

 Return of an old tool